ch007m/my-vcluster/README.md

 For that purpose we will create top of an IDPlatform different vclusters - https://www.vcluster.com/docs.
 The tool which is used under the hood to install the resources from files or helm chart on the kubernetes cluster is: Argo CD.

 As each vcluster is exposed behind a Kubernetes API; it is then needed to create a Secret containing the kubeconfig that Argocd will use to access them.
 To populate the secret, we are using the help of [Kyverno](https://kyverno.io/) and a `ClusterPolicy`.
 See the policy's file [here](generate-secrets/manifests/kyverno-policy.yml).
+For more information about how to create a policy, see the [doc](https://kyverno.io/docs/writing-policies/match-exclude/) page.

+**Remark**: The matching rule used part of the policy is looking to one of the workers names as: worker-1, worker-2 ... worker-5. such a list of should be defined as parameter if we convert the `generate-secrets` package into a helm package !

 To create 2 vclusters: `worker-1` and `worker-2` using idpbuilder, then execute the following command
 ```shell